 It's no secret that HR organizations traditionally have lagged their finance and sales brethren in their use of data analytics.

-According to analyst Josh Bersin, only 4 percent of companies currently are using predictive analytics due to two primary challenges:
+According to analyst Josh Bersin, only 4 percent of organizations currently are using predictive analytics due to two primary challenges:

-- Many companies are distracted by efforts to replace outdated systems (which, ironically, may give them the predictive tools they need); and.
+- Many businesses are distracted by efforts to replace outdated systems (which, ironically, may give them the predictive tools they need).

-- More than 50 percent of companies are still assessing the value of the data they already have.
+- More than 50 percent of organizations are still assessing the value of the data they already have.

-The good news is that the tide is changing as more and more HR departments are eagerly joining the "big data" party.
+The good news is that the tide is changing as more and more HR departments are eagerly joining the "big data" party, as noted by TLNT.

 It's not hard to see why.
-Bersin's research has shown that companies that use sophisticated data analytics experience higher stock market returns.
-And the HR teams who use that data are four times more likely to be respected by their counterparts for employing data-driven decision making.
+Bersin's research has shown that businesses that use sophisticated data analytics experience higher stock market returns.
+And the HR teams who use that data are four times more likely to be respected by their counterparts for employing data-driven decision-making.